Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Evaluation

 \subsection{Computation and Storage Overhead}

-We analyze the computation and storage overhead introduced by the edits across different tiers on the IVT dataset, as shown in Figure~\ref{fig:computation_overhead}.
+\begin{mdframed} \textbf{Summary.} Increasing the preservation tier increases both computation and storage costs; however, compared with the floating-point strategy used in prior work, our quantized edits achieve an approximately 93.9\% reduction in storage (3366 bytes to 205 bytes) in our experiment. \end{mdframed}

-As preservation requirements increase, both computation and storage overheads generally increase (except for T5, discussed below).
-This trend is expected, as finer preservation imposes stricter constraints on allowable data changes, thus requiring more edits and longer correction procedures.
+To evaluate the overhead introduced by our method as the preservation tier increases, we analyze the computation and storage costs across different tiers using the Integrated Vapor Transport (IVT) dataset.
+The IVT dataset is an ensemble of reanalysis fields that represent the amount of water vapor transported horizontally across each grid point per unit time.
+We chose the IVT dataset because of its complex topological structure, which presents meaningful challenges for preserving multitier topological features.

-Among all tiers, T5 (persistence diagram preservation) exhibits a distinct trend: it incurs the highest storage overhead while maintaining relatively low computation cost, as shown in Figure~\ref{fig:computation_overhead}(a) and (b).
-This trend is because preserving the persistence diagram requires strict enforcement of the relative ordering between critical points.
-In practice, we set the scalar value of each critical cell to be edited to its lower bound $f - \xi$, and these edits must be stored losslessly, resulting in substantial storage overhead.
-Once the critical cells are edited to their lower bounds, the discrete gradient field stabilizes more quickly, reducing the number of iterations required for addressing false separatrices or critical cells.
+As the preservation tier increases, both computation and storage overheads generally increase, as shown in Figure~\ref{fig:computation_overhead}.
+This trend is expected, as finer preservation imposes stricter constraints on allowable data changes, thus requiring more edits and iterations.

 Furthermore, the quantized edits reduce the storage overhead by quantizing the majority of edits, compared to the floating-point edits used in MSz~\cite{li_msz}.
 As illustrated in Figure~\ref{fig:error}(c) and (d), the quantization of edits reduces the storage overhead from 3366 bytes to 205 bytes in the Heated Flow dataset.
-A more detailed analysis of the compression of edits is provided in Appendix C.